MedKhalil19/AI-Projects/Object Detection/README.md

 # ⭐ Project Highlights

-This project demonstrates the combination of:
+This project demonstrates the integration of:

 - Artificial Intelligence
 - Computer Vision